alex-evseenko/codegen/README.md

 Code
 ----

-Presents any fragment of code.
+Presents any fragment of code within a string template.
 Contains anything that could be treated as target code.
 Trait `Code` is immutable, initializing is possible either via extending and overriding of `holder` method or using implicit `StringContext` implementation.
-Overriding makes sense when target code is a closure that depends on some values:
+Overriding makes sense when target code depends on some values that might not be defined at a moment of creating the code:
 ```
 val expr = new Code {
   override def holder = someUserInput + ";"